+ITALIAN 349-0 Topics in Italian Culture and Literature Advanced exploration of special topics in Italian studies.
 ITALIAN 399-0 Independent Study Supervised ndependent reading.
 Consult the director of undergraduate studies.

-Courses with Reading and Discussion in English No prerequisites in Italian.
+Courses with Reading and Discussion in English

+No prerequisites in Italian.